Does going to couples therapy mean we are broken or a ‘bad match’?

 Listen to your body as you are reading through this website; does it feel like I ‘get’ you?
 Does it seem like I may know you or situations like yours even before we have met?
 If yes, then I encourage you to schedule a free consultation with me.

-How long does individual therapy take?
+How long does couples therapy take?

 How much does it cost and do you take insurance?